kshaffer/cu-info-data-retrieval/schedule.md

 #### Assignment

-- **Submit _Notebook 1_ to Canvas by the start of class.** The notebook is in Colab, and linked from Canvas.
+- **Submit _Notebook 1_ to Canvas by the start of class.** The notebook is in Colab, and linked from Canvas under Assignments.
-- Submit Reading Quiz 1 on Canvas (also covers Notebook 1, so be sure to complete Notebook 1 before the quiz).
+- Submit Reading Quiz 1 on Canvas under Quizzes (also covers Notebook 1, so be sure to complete Notebook 1 before the quiz).

 ### In class
-- Review Notebook 1 results and common pitfalls (NULL logic, filter order, off‑by‑one with `LIMIT`).
+- Review Notebook 1 results.
 - **Introduce new topic:** Aggregation + string/math functions; preview of **core joins (INNER, LEFT)**.

 <br/>